Heroes of Might & Magic II

 I encountered the glitch demons on the sixth or seventh map of the campaign and I just completely stopped playing the game.
 They’re that infuriating.
 I mean the campaign is nothing to write home about but the glitch is the main reason why I abandoned the game.
 Sure, the glitch demons could replace one of your units but it’s not gonna be fun either.
 You’ll just steamroll the whole map, having to do nothing but walk to your enemies’ fortresses and sneeze in their general direction.
+When a game is legitimately great, cheating can be fun.
+Some of my most cherished memories involve cheating at Sim City on Super Nintendo, cheating at Duke Nukem 3D, cheating at Worms Armaggedon.
+But what do all those games have in common?
+They’re wonderful games.
+When you cheat at a game like Heroes of Might & Magic 2, anything that might be fun is sucked out of the game.
 The whole house of cards falls down if the glitch demons get invited to the party.

 This is pure madness but it’s interesting.
 When you think of Nintendo you think of quality, you think of a managed experience.
 You think of the Nintendo Seal of Quality.
 All the bugs plaguing both Heroes of Might & Magic games show that the Game Boy Color in its last two years was not getting a lot of intense scrutiny.
 Nintendo did not have to fear its reputation on buggy games and small game developers and publishers were shielded from customer retaliation by lax reviews.

 An Aside on Game Reviews

 I feel like I need to talk about contemporary game reviews because I’ve just mentioned them.
 For example, here is a quote on the difficulty of Heroes of Might & Magic II from gamevortex.com, an old website that covered GBC back in 2000: